mechunderlyingbehavior/locomotion/README.md

 * Plotly (>= 4.4.1)
 * Libigl (beta version, under development)

-Libigl can be installed with conda:
-`conda install -c conda-forge igl`

 ### Installing

 The `pip` installation is a work in progress.
 In the meantime, the package can